digital-land/digital-land/content/project/compulsory-purchase-orders/index.md

 ## Timeline

+**10 July 2019**

+Memembers of the team attended the [Compulsory Purchase Asssociation National Conference](https://www.compulsorypurchaseassociation.org/cpa-conference-2019.html).

+**07 July 2019**

+We've collected CPO data from the current case management system.
+Using a combination of historic and current data we're now defining a schema for the register that can be easily maintained.

 **02 July 2019**

 Paul [created a script](https://gist.github.com/psd/2361887a4c725adcd311ed7e7ec6d0fa) which extracted the key information from the formatted MS Excel report and translated into a .csv file.
 From this we've been able to start modeling how the register may work.